Materials in BGU Library are arranged on the shelves according to the Dewey Decimal Classification system.

-If a subject needs to be further sub-divided a full stop is placed between the third and fourth digits, e.g. 155.4 is the shelfmark for child psychology.
-BGU shelfmarks never contain more than eight digits (five digits after the full stop).
+If a subject needs to be further sub-divided a decimal point is placed between the third and fourth digits, e.g. 155.4 is the shelfmark for child psychology.
+BGU shelfmarks never contain more than eight digits (five digits after the decimal point).

 Click here for a summary of the Dewey scheme by OCLC Inc. (the organisation responsible for its publication); pages 1-5 introduce the scheme and the summaries start on page 6.
 Use Ctrl-F on your keyboard to search for subjects.